 Find your sperm donor right here

 All families are different and have a unique story.
-This means that the process of finding the perfect sperm donor for the child of your dreams is all about you.
-Start your search with the characteristics that you think is the most important.
+This means that the process of finding the right donor for your family is all about you.
+Start your search with the characteristics that you find the most important.

 Quality and security

-All our sperm donors are selected based on an exhaustive screening process.
+All our sperm donors undergo a thorough screening process before they are approved.
 This process evaluates their semen quality and screens their sperm for hereditary, genetic, and contagious diseases.
-No matter which sperm donor you choose, you are guaranteed a donor of the highest quality.
+No matter which donor you choose, you are guaranteed the best quality in donor sperm.

-There are two types of sperm donors: open and non-contact.
-It is up to the sperm donor to decide whether he wants to be an open or a non-contact donor.
+There are two types of sperm donors: ID release and No ID release.
+It is up to the sperm donor to decide whether he wants to be an ID release or a No ID release donor.

 Whether both types of sperm donors are available in your country of treatment depends on the country's legislation.
 If you are unsure of the terms governing sperm donation in your country, we are always happy to provide advice and counselling.

-If it is important to you that your sperm donor is either open or non-contact and it is impossible to choose e.g. an open donor in your country of treatment, you can use our search function to choose another country to receive the treatment in.
+If it is important to you that your sperm donor is either ID release or No ID release and it is impossible to choose e.g. an ID release in your country of treatment, you can use our search function to choose another country to receive the treatment in.

 No matter which donor you choose, the sperm donor never has legal responsibility for or paternal rights to children conceived using their semen.

-An open donor has granted permission for his identity to be revealed to the child when the child comes of age.
+An ID release donor is what we previously called an open donor.
+An ID release donor has granted permission for his identity to be revealed to the child when the child comes of age.
 The child - and only the child - can obtain this information by contacting us.
-We also offer the child the option of doing a DNA test to ensure full certainty of his or her genetic heritage.

 If the child would like to get in contact with his or her donor, we’ll let the donor know and ask him if he is interested.
 The donor is not obligated to any form of contact with the child, so it is up to him.

-A non-contact donor doesn't want us to reveal his identity to the child.
-For that reason, the child can't establish contact with a non-contact donor at any point.
+A No ID release donor is what we previously called a non-contact donor.
+A No ID release donor doesn't want us to reveal his identity to the child.
+For that reason, the child can't establish contact with a No ID release donor at any point.

-Non-contact donors are also called anonymous donors.
+No ID release donors are also called anonymous donors.
 However, their identities are known to us, and their online profiles contain a wide range of personal information.
-For that reason, it's more accurate to refer to these donors as non-contact donors.
+For that reason, it's more accurate to refer to these donors as No ID release donors.

 These are your obligations